renaissance-publishing/renaissance/content/chapters/17-races.md

   - Optional Background: Gnomish Burrow

+      - 10 ranks in Craft: Alchemy
-      - \+10 ranks in Craft Alchemy, +10 ranks in one other Technical Skill, +10 ranks in Stealth
+      - 10 ranks in one other Technical skill
+      - 10 ranks in Stealth
-      - One skill kit
+      - one skill kit
+      - one potion of Cost: Moderate, or 5 potions of Cost: Minor
+      - the Unique Outlook neutral trait
-      - Isolationist: You do not receive 10 ranks in Common.
-Instead, you receive 10 ranks in World-Spine Kobold (group DDK).
+      - Special: You do not receive one dot in Common for free, the way most characters do.
+Instead, you receive one dot in Worldspine Kobold (group DDK).

 ### <span id="anchor-107"></span>Halflings